 Our definition of cleaner electricity has two components.
 First, cleaner electricity relies primarily on non-polluting sources like wind, solar and existing hydro technologies and it is used efficiently.
 These renewable technologies have lower environmental impact than electricity generated from coal, oil and natural gas that generate greenhouse gases when burned causing the global heating that is supercharging our weather.
-Second, our sustainable electricity portfolio needs to be affordable and reliable.
+Second, our sustainable electricity portfolio needs to be Affordable affordable and reliable.
+Electricity green careers, bring health and economic benefits to communities and help us emerge from the pandemic better off than when we began.